fsoubes/FilterRank/rank_filters.md

 A third method is used to bypass boundaries issues by shrinking the kernel near the boundaries, in order to fill the kernel while doing the operation.

 ## Benchmarking analysis
 Benchmark analysis is a method widely used to assess the relative performance of an object[^Flem1896].
-That way, it's possible to compare the performance of our various algorithms in terms of speed (execution time) and load memory.
+That way, it's possible to compare the performance of various algorithms in terms of speed (execution time) and load memory.